-About 1 month after the last Study Drug Session and 2 months after the last Study Drug Session, you will meet with your therapy pair to end your study participation.
-Your therapy pair will let you know if this meeting can happen remotely or if you need to come to the study site.
-You will fill out the same questionnaires from the start of the study (about 1 hour).
+Within 1 month after the first two Study Drug Sessions and 2 months after the last Study Drug Session, you will meet with an evaluator online.
+Your therapy pair will let you know if these evaluations can happen remotely or if you need to come to the study site.
+The evaluator will ask about your PTSD symptoms at each online meeting.

+You will also meet with your therapy pair about 2 months after your last Study Drug Session to fill out the same questionnaires from the start of the study.
 You will be asked if you have had any thoughts of harming yourself or ending your life.
 The researchers will measure your blood pressure and weight.
-These tests will help the therapy pair tell if your symptoms have changed or stayed the same over time.
+The tests will help the therapy pair tell if your symptoms have changed or stayed the same over time.